 There’s nothing like a good old-fashioned myth to pique the imagination.
 Our friendly Atascadero plumbers are putting on their truth-seeker hats for this blog busting three common plumbing myths.
 Who knows how they get started, but they can spread like wildfire.
 If nothing else, they’re good for entertainment value and the occasional debate over their truth.

 Myths come in all forms, and you guessed it, there are plenty of plumbing myths to go around.
-So, our friendly Atascadero plumbers are putting on their truth-seeker hats for this blog on three plumbing myths busted.

 In this case, it might just save you a clogged sink or an overflowing toilet.